evidentlyai/evidently/docs/book/tests-and-reports/output_formats.md

 # Python dictionary

-You can get the output in the Python dictionary format.
-Using a Python object might be more convenient if you want to run automated evaluations as part of your data or ML pipelines, and apply transformations to the output, such as extracting specific values or Test results.
+You can get the output as a Python dictionary.
+This format is convenient for automated evaluations in data or ML pipelines, allowing you to transform the output or extract specific values.

 To get the dictionary: